 Mohamed S. El-Aasser

-Professor Emeritus of Polymer Science in the School of Materials at The University of Manchester in the United Kingdom.
+Peter A. Lovell is a Professor Emeritus of Polymer Science in the Department of Materials of the School of Natural Sciences at The University of Manchester in the United Kingdom.
 He was founding Chairman of the UK Polymer Colloids Forum, which was established in 1993, and was Chairman of Macro Group UK from 2004-2007.
 His research focuses mainly around aspects of emulsion polymerization and related processes.
 Prominent in this research has been synthesis of core-shell and multi-layer particles (for applications in toughening plastics and as soft adhesives) and studies of the chemistry (and extent) of branching and grafting, including grafting to water-soluble polymeric colloid stabilizers.
-Recent research includes a novel chemistry for room-temperature crosslinking during latex film formation, synthesis of new nitroxides for use in controlled miniemulsion polymerization, development of click chemistry for latex particle functionalization and the lead role in a European collaborative research programme for development of high- performance water-borne pressure-sensitive adhesives.
+Recent research includes a novel chemistry for room-temperature crosslinking during latex film formation, synthesis of new nitroxides for use in controlled miniemulsion polymerization, development of click chemistry for latex particle functionalization and the lead role in a European collaborative research programme for development of high-performance water-borne pressure-sensitive adhesives.

 Peter A. Lovell